 Childcare and Preschool Education

-Childcare and preschool education don’t come cheap, and parents typically pay out-of-pocket after subsidies.
-However, it is actually more worthwhile to top up their CDA and use it to pay for childcare and kindergarten fees.
+While Government subsidies are available to offset preschool fees, it is still worthwhile for parents to top up their CDA and use it to pay for the out-of-pocket fees after subsidies.
 After all, you’d technically only be paying half the fees since the government matches your CDA contributions dollar-for-dollar.